UniPiTechnology/evok/README.md

 Evok is still very much in active development, so any testing, contributions and feedback is welcome and appreciated.

+# Installation process for UniPi 1.1

 Access to GPIOs is done using the fantastic [PIGPIO] library.
 Make sure to install it first before use.

-It also uses some other python libraries that are not installed on Raspbian by default:
+_**Legacy Evok**_ also requires a few other python libraries that are not installed on Raspbian by default:
 * python-ow
 * [tornado]
 * [toro]
 * modified version of [tornardorpc] available in this repo tornadorpc_evok
 * [jsonrpclib]

-# Installation process for UniPi 1.1

 Download the latest release from our repository via wget (alternatively you can clone the repository using git):